CompuTec/computec-docs/processforce_versioned_docs/version-2.0/user-guide/costing-material-and-resources/distribution-and-cost-dimensions/resources-distribution-and-cost-dimensions.md

 # Resources - Distribution and Cost Dimensions

 Managing resources and their associated costs is a crucial aspect of maintaining operational efficiency and financial accuracy in manufacturing and business operations.
-This document explains how cost centers and projects are distributed and tracked across various forms in SAP Business One ProcessForce, ensuring consistency and flexibility in managing resource-related data.
+This document explains how cost centers and projects are distributed and tracked across various forms in CompuTec ProcessForce, ensuring consistency and flexibility in managing resource-related data.

 ---